billburn/gdb/Strace/README.md

 -r relative timestamp (relative timestamp provides total run time in ms) -e qualifying expression (eg: open, socket, connect, recv) -p process id (should be run as sudo)
+-c count executable arguments (Count time, calls, and errors for each system call and report a summary on program exit)
 ```

 ## Usage